Livvy Floren

-Olivia 'Livvy' Richardson Floren (née Richardson; born October 13, 1942) is an American public relations executive, philanthropist and former politician who served ten terms in the Connecticut House of Representatives from the 149th district from 2001 to 2021.
+Olivia Richardson Floren (née Richardson; born October 13, 1942) is an American public relations executive, philanthropist and former politician who served ten terms in the Connecticut House of Representatives from the 149th district from 2001 to 2021.

 Early life and education

-Floren was born Olivia Richardson on October 13, 1942 in Manhattan, New York.
+Floren was born Olivia Richardson on October 13, 1942, in Manhattan, New York City, the older of two daughters, to Charles Melbourne Richardson (1910–1978), a hotel manager originally from Tennessee, and Jamie Richardson (née Bright; 1911–2005).
+She has a sister, Carol Richardson (born 1946).
+She was primarily raised in Queens, New York.

 She completed a Bachelor of Arts (AB) at Vassar College graduating in 1964.
 She later completed a Master of Business Administration at Adelphi University and a Master of Arts in Teaching (MAT) at Manhattanville College.

 Career

-Floren initially worked as a Public Relations executive for Reddy Communications Incorporated in Greenwich, Connecticut from 1964 to 1986.
+Floren initially worked as a Public Relations executive for Reddy Communications Incorporated in Greenwich, Connecticut, from 1964 to 1986.
 Since 1986 she was a substitute teacher at Greenwich Country Day School and engaged as campaign manager for the Janet K. Lockton campaign, her predecessor in the Connecticut House of Representatives for the Republican Party.
 She has been a member and trustee of several civic organizations.